Immigration reversal as deportations top border arrests

 But the new lower numbers at the border mean Homeland Security is finally cutting into the backlog, Mr. Morgan said.

-“We are removing and returning more illegal migrants than those we are apprehending, and we are more effective and efficient,” he said.
+“For the last five months, the number of those we removed have outpaced the number we have encountered at the southwest border,” he said.

+In January, for example, Homeland Security ousted nearly 42,000 illegal immigrants, or about 5,200 more than were nabbed at the border.

-He said President Trump deserves credit for pushing the changes that allowed the U.S. government to get a handle on things.
+Mr. Morgan said President Trump deserves credit for pushing the changes that allowed the U.S. government to get a handle on things.
 The administration suspended aid payments to key Central American countries until they agreed to do more to keep their people at home, and to try to stop other nationalities from using their territory as a crossing point.

 And Mr. Trump personally threatened to slap tariffs on Mexico, which brought Mexican officials running to Washington to cut a deal.
 They agreed to expand their own immigration enforcement efforts, and agreed to accommodate people from Central America who crossed Mexican territory en route to the U.S., whop the U.S. then pushed back across the border to wait for their immigration court dates.